-Welcome to a new school year and welcome to Year 6!
-It has been so fantastic to see all the children back in class and ready for learning.
+Welcome back!
+It has been so fantastic to see all the children settling back in class and getting back to learning!

-The purpose of this letter is to let you know about what we will be doing for the next few weeks upstairs in the New Block!
+The purpose of this letter is to let you know about what we will be doing over the Summer Term upstairs in the New Block.

-Developing a daily reading habit is absolutely vital to being successful in Year 6; we expect children to read at home for at least 20 minutes every day and bring in their signed Reading Records.
+Developing an independent daily reading habit is equally vital to becoming a lifelong lover of books; we expect children to read at home for at least 20 minutes every day and bring in their signed Reading Records.
 Please help your child to develop and maintain this habit.

 Children have PE on the following days:

 Maple Class Tuesday and Wednesday

 Please note, children should come to school in their PE kit on their PE days.
 They will remain in their kit for the entire day.